I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 A flicker of movement caught Beatrice’s eye.
 Her mother of course was watching them with a pleased expression.

-She forced a smile, turning back to Dash just as her father called his attention with a question.
-Sounding like business, Beatrice turned smoothly to Juliet, who was nibbling on a cheese finger sandwich.
-The Viscount was pleasant company, no doubt, but the unspoken expectations threading through their exchange left her restless.
+Beatrice turned to Juliet, who was nibbling on a cheese finger sandwich.
+The Viscount was pleasant company, no doubt, but the weight of implied expectations made her restless.

 "Where is your brother this fine morning?"
 Beatrice asked Juliet, half hoping the answer would confirm his absence.